metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

-But going that far makes not much sense, hardware malware is difficult to write and is usually used to target corporations not individual users, and preventing share of your PC ID's can't be prevented without harming your comfort of computing, so buying a new computer would only create a new identity but not solve the problem.
+But going that far makes not much sense, hardware malware is difficult to write and is usually used to target corporations not individual users, and preventing share of your PC ID's can't be prevented without also harming your comfort of computing, so buying a new computer would only create a new identity but not solve the problem.

 Therefore clean reload is the most sane and economically efficient method and it gives let's say 99% certainty.

-But to have 100% certainty one would have to recycle the computer, bury the remains underground and never use computer again.
+But to have 100% certainty one would have to recycle the computer, bury the remains underground and never use a computer again.

 [Table of Contents](#table-of-contents)